slochewie/docker-compose-files/hass/README.md

 sudo mv configuration.yml ./zigbee2mqtt/data/
 ```

-Edit mosquito.conf to your needs
+Edit Mosquitto's mosquito.conf to your needs.
+By default the existing file should work as is with no authentication needed.
+This is fine for initial usage making sure it works, but authentication should be added.
 ```
 nano mosquitto.conf
 ```